MicrosoftDocs/sql-docs/docs/big-data-cluster/quickstart-big-data-cluster-deploy.md

 Before continuing, note the following important guidelines:

 - In the [Command Window](http://docs.microsoft.com/visualstudio/ide/reference/command-window), quotes are included in the environment variables.
 If you use quotes to wrap a password, the quotes are included in the password.
-- In bash, quotes are not included in the password.
-Wrap the password in single quotes if it contains any special characters.
-The examples use single-quote delimiters `'`.
+- In bash, quotes are not included in the variable.
+Our examples use double quotes `"`.
-- In bash, quotes encapsulate the string as explained in the bash manual:
-  - [single quotes](http://www.gnu.org/software/bash/manual/html_node/Single-Quotes.html) `'` preserve the literal value of a string.
-  - [double quotes](http://www.gnu.org/software/bash/manual/html_node/Double-Quotes.html) `"` encapsulate the string with exceptions for special characters.
 - You can set the password environment variables to whatever you like, but make sure they are sufficiently complex and don’t use the `!`, `&`, or `'` characters.
 - For the CTP 2.0 release, do not change the default ports.
 - The `sa` account is a system administrator on the SQL Server Master instance that gets created during setup.
 After creating your SQL Server container, the `MSSQL_SA_PASSWORD` environment variable you specified is discoverable by running `echo $MSSQL_SA_PASSWORD` in the container.
 For security purposes, change your `sa` password as per best practices documented [here](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-2017#change-the-sa-password).